storyprotocol/documentation/docs/Concepts/dispute-module/index.md

       </td>

       <td style={{ textAlign: "left" }}>
-        Refers to registration of IP that already exists.
+        Refers to the registration of IP that already exists.
       </td>
     </tr>